RIB/RSL

 Introduction

 In the RenderMan terminology an item of data that is "bound" to a geometric primitive is called a "primitive variable" or "primvar" for short.
 The values of a primvar are intended to effect the way a geometric primitive is shaded.
-This tutorial provides a brief overview of primvars, how they are specified in a rib file and how they are declared in the parameter list of a shader .
+This tutorial provides a brief overview of primvars, how they are specified in a rib file and how they are declared in an OSL shader.

 Shading without a primvar